 Looking for a specific culture or society?
 Many of NAA’s catalog records were created more than 100 years ago.
 They may include ethnonyms that are no longer preferred by members of a particular culture, tribe or ethnic group.
 It's always useful to try your search with alternate and antiquated terms.

 "The Bridegroom's Family Preparing Their Gifts to the Future Bride" by Kisan.
 Pen and ink, watercolor.
 Collected by Comm.
 R. W. Shufeldt at Ch'oryang, South Kyongsang Province, Korea, 1886.
 MS 211,195.

-Click here to access the comprehensive, alphabetically arranged guide to more than 650 manuscript and photograph collections acquired before 1996.
-More recent collections are described in SIRIS, in our finding aids, and in our What's New pages.
+is a comprehensive, alphabetically arranged guide to more than 650 manuscript and photograph collections acquired before 1996.
+More recent collections are described in Collections Search Center, in our finding aids, and in our What's New pages.

-The HSFA Guide, published in 1994, is arranged geographically and indexed by subject and cultural group.
-These records along with new ones can be searched in the Smithsonian Information Research Information System, SIRIS There are now over 3,000 HSFA catalog records for the film, video and photograph collections.
-We strongly suggest that if you consult the Guide that you also search SIRIS for the most up-to-date information.
+The Guide, published in 1994, is arranged geographically and indexed by subject and cultural group.
+These records along with new ones can be searched in the Smithsonian Collections Search Center There are now over 3,000 HSFA catalog records for the film, video and photograph collections.

 Click here to access one of the many finding aids listed in Guide to the Collections of the National Anthropological Archives are currently available online.
 Additional printed finding aids are available upon request.

 Click here to access more than 850 anthropological collections in Smithsonian and non-Smithsonian archives are included in this continually updated guide to ethnographic fieldnotes and manuscripts.